steph-wu/bm-panda-the-bear-js/answers.md

 3. Select the heading that says "Panda the Bear" and change it to your own name. (hint: use text())

   $('h1').first().text('Stephanie Wu')

+4. Select the heading that says "Employment" and change it to something else. (hint: use a descendant selector)

+  $('#employment h3').text('Experience')